hayo03/Dialogflow-CX-Start-Tutorial/README.md

 </p>

 As the diagram above shows, when a fulfillment  that has a webhook is called, the Dialogflow API sends a webhook request to the webhook service.
 The webhook service receives the webhook request and takes any actions necessary, like calling external APIs, querying or updating a database, etc. It builds a response and sends a webhook response back to Dialogflow API.
 A webhook can be created in any server side programming language like Python, PHP or Node.js.
-We are going to use Python to create a webhook and Ngrok to deploy it using Ngrok.
+We are going to use Python to create a webhook and Ngrok to deploy it.
 Let’s start building our own webhook for handling weather forecast requests.

 ## Install Python 3
 Download and install Python from [Here](https://www.python.org/downloads/)
 ## Editor:
 You can use gedit or [Visual studio code](https://code.visualstudio.com/download)
 ## Creating a webhook service using Python
 Create a folder and name it (e.g. webhook_service).
-Under this folder, we are going to create the following two files: webhook.py, API_crendentials.json.
+Under this folder, we are going to create the following three files: webhook.py, API_crendentials.json, requirements.txt.
 - webhook.py: it is the webhook service that will handele the requests sent from the agent and provide back a response.
 We are going to use Flask (a light-weight python web framework ) for creating a webhook.

 ```